-On the date that TLCO commences operations, TLCO will require that management at all segments of TLCO's operation conduct an initial comprehensive inventory of all products possessed by or within the control of TLCO's facilities.
+On TLCO's operation commencement date, management at all segments of TLCO's operation conduct an initial comprehensive inventory of all products possessed by or within the control of TLCO's facilities.
 If TLCO does not possess any product, management will record this fact in the inventory tracking system.
 The initial inventory report will also include any damaged, defective, expired, adulterated, or otherwise unusable marijuana awaiting disposal, including the strain name, quantity, reason the marijuana is unusable, and date it was deemed unusable.

-Management will conduct regular comprehensive inventories in accordance with SOPs, which will include inventories of stored, usable, and unusable marijuana or marijuana infusede products possessed by or under the control of TLCO.
-TLCO will conduct, at a minimum, monthly inventories of all stored, usable, and unusable marijuana and marijuana infused products possessed by or under the control of TLCO.
+Management will conduct regular comprehensive inventories in accord with cultivation SOPs, which will include inventories of cultivating, stored, usable, and unusable marijuana possessed by or under the control of TLCO.
+And will conduct, at a minimum, monthly inventories of all cultivating, stored, usable, and unusable marijuana possessed by or under the control of TLCO.
 Management will also conduct annual comprehensive inventories at least once every year from the date of the previous comprehensive inventory.
 After completing inventories, managers will transcribe any inventories taken by use of an oral recording device as soon as possible.